andrewRowlinson/expected-goals-thesis/data/README.md

-# Put Wyscout data here
+# Put StatsBomb and Wyscout data here
-The notebooks place wyscout data here.
+The notebooks place Statsbomb and Wyscout data here.